 From 1928-54, the Sanctuary of Our Lady of Fatima was built on the miraculous site.
 It’s now a popular pilgrimage stop for Catholics.
 The architecture is impressive with a sweeping circular courtyard, a basilica housing the children’s tombs, and the chapel of apparitions.

-Combine Fatima with: Batahla or Obidos.
+Fatima can be combined with: Batahla or Obidos.
 Or channel your inner paleontologist and visit the Natural Monument of Dinosaur Footprints, Pedreira do Galinha.

 12. Aveiro: Art Nouveau Lagoon Town